VedantLabs/VedantLabs/README.md

 ## Hi 👋, Vedant here!
 - 🔭 I love experimenting new things
 - 🌱 I’m currently polishing my programming
-- 👯 I’m looking to collaborate in the field of Race Engineering!
+- 👯 I’m looking forward to collaborate in the field of Motorsports!
 - 📫 Reach out to me via vedant.muscat2@gmail.com
 <!--
 **VedantLabs/VedantLabs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.